miklevin/MikeLev.in/_posts/2025-09-18-bootstrapping-nixos-installation-guide.md

 NixOS live CD installer is set up is that it's going to try to auto-install and show you a big red warning that it can't do the install because you don't have an Internet connection.
-Just go to the upper-right where there is the sound and battery icons, click it for the fly-out configuration panel, click WiFi and select your network, provide password and return to installer.
+Just go to the upper-right where there is the sound and battery icons, click it for the fly-out configuration panel, click the little chevron accordion expander to the right of WiFi to show all the network choices and select your network, provide password and click the "Connect" button, and it will automatically return to the installer and remove the red warning.

 You can mostly do the Next, Next, Next thing but you will need to give a username and password.
 If you like you can set the admin password to be the same as your main username.
+Provide that stuff, and next, next again.

+And I always check "Allow unfree software"

 There's a bunch of Linux destkop manager options you can choose.
 I use the default `GNOME` which I think is a really good modern replacement for macOS and